noopkat/avrgirl-arduino/README.md

 `avrgirl-arduino boards`

-As well as listing available USB devices:
+As well as listing all available USB devices on your computer:

-`avrgirl-arduino list [--raw]`
+`avrgirl-arduino list`

-If you add the `--raw` flag, inactive ports will also be listed and the output will be presented in a more verbose JSON format similar to the output of `Serialport.list()`.
+The output will be presented in JSON format, very similar to the output of the `Serialport.list()` method (if you've used [node-serialport](https://github.com/voodootikigod/node-serialport) before).

 ## Sourcing a compiled Arduino hex file